earthly/devcontainer-features/README.md

 ## Docker + Earthly Devcontainer
-Devcontainer feature using Docker created by @shepherdjerred
+Earthly devcontainer feature using Docker created by [@shepherdjerred](https://github.com/shepherdjerred)

 View an example of how to use this feature here: https://github.com/earthly/codespaces-example